London NRMM Low Emission Zone

 Sites must register the plant and emission stages of the machines they use/hire on the Mayor of London NRMM Website here: Non-Road Mobile Machinery (NRMM) | London City Hall

-This is the responsibility of the Principal Contractor on site, however they will often need certain information from the supplier, such as the machine’s EU Emission Type Approval Number.
+This is the responsibility of the Principal Contractor on site, however they will often need information about the machine from the supplier, such as the machine’s EU Emission Type Approval Number.

 Machinery with a rated engine power below 56kW

 Machinery below 56kW is not available at Stage IV.
 To comply with the minimum standards sites must therefore use emission Stage V machines at these engine sizes.
-Remember that machines below 37kW do not need to comply, so this only affects machines with a rated engine power between 37kW – 56kW.
+Remember that machines below 37kW do not need to comply.

 Generators

-Diesel generators are not available at Stages IIIB or IV.
+Diesel generators are not available at Stage IV.
 To comply with the minimum standards sites must therefore use emission Stage V generators.

 Stage V generators are often not compatible with long periods of low-loading, which can lead to exhaust blockages and asset damage.
 The Greater London Authority (GLA) expect sites and suppliers to consider power management technologies such as battery, flybrid, and load on demand, to overcome these challenges.